BCDA-APS/epics-bluesky-vm/install_vm.md

 ## Oracle VM VirtualBox Manager

-If you are not on a Linux computer at the APS, follow thses instructions to set up the Oracle VM VirtualBox Manager.
+If you are not on a Linux computer at the APS, follow these instructions to set up the Oracle VM VirtualBox Manager.

 **NOTE** If you are on the APS VPN, this download will fail at/about